 Two Kays Flower Farm.
 A floral paradise owned by a mother-daughter team, Two Kays has farm-fresh bouquets and farm events (like u-pick days) during the warm season.
 They also offer classes and hands-on sessions throughout the year, with participants being able to create stunning arrangements or dried wreaths.

 Longview Lavender Farm.
 Open Memorial Day through September, Longview Lavender Farm is a family-owned and -operated business.
-You can wander through their fields and take in the many types of lavender on a personalized sensory journey.
-You can also watch as the owners make lavender oils and products, with the mountains creating a perfect backdrop.
+You can wander through U-pick fields and take in the many types of lavender on a personalized sensory journey.
+Watch as the owners make lavender oils and products, with the mountains creating a perfect backdrop.
+End your visit with a stop in the gift shop.

 Plant Land.
 Embrace farm-to-table living at Plant Land and enjoy evenings in magical greenhouses with cocktails, canapés and dinners crafted with local ingredients.
 Year-round workshops provide instructions in seed starting, hanging basket creation, bonsai sessions and wreath decorating.